 The museum displays photos and articles documenting Chinese work and achievements since they first arrived as indentured labourers in 1874.
 Chinese people have played an important role in the history of the Northern Territory

-Only a five minute walk from Smith St Mall, the museum is open from 3rd March to 1st November 2015, 10.00am to 2.00pm, Tuesday to Sunday
+At 25 Woods St, it is only a five minute walk from Smith St Mall, the museum is open from 3rd March to 1st November 2015, 10.00am to 2.00pm, Tuesday to Sunday

 Closed Mondays and Public Holidays